quicwg/base-drafts/draft-ietf-quic-transport.md

 : An endpoint detected an error with protocol compliance that was not covered by more specific error codes.

-UNSOLICITED_PONG (0xB):
+UNSOLICITED_PATH_RESPONSE (0xB):

-: An endpoint received a PONG frame that did not correspond to any PING frame that it previously sent.
+: An endpoint received a PATH_RESPONSE frame that did not correspond to any PATH_CHALLENGE frame that it previously sent.

 FRAME_ERROR (0x1XX):